 All CCCS planning is emergent; based on the children’s current interests.
 Children have long days in care, or long days in school followed by care.
 By respecting routines in our centers, the children have a more balanced day.

 Developmentally Appropriate Early Literacy

-Supporting Early Childhood Education students and other students on Campus
+Supporting Early Childhood Education and other TRU students.

-CCCS is a practicum site for the Thompson Rivers University (TRU) Early Childhood Education program.
+CCCS is a practicum site for Thompson Rivers University (TRU) Early Childhood Education program.
 The centre models and maintains best practice childcare philosophies and techniques.
-Current TRU ECE students come to our centre to observe and participate in the 3-5 programs.
-This gives the students the opportunity for practical hands on education with mentorship from the senior educators who liaison with the students and staff of the ECE program.
-We also support practicum students from the Infant and Toddlers and Special needs post diploma programs, as well as the TRU nursing students during their observation process.
+Current TRU ECE students come to our centre to observe and participate in both the 3-5 and infant programs as students work to achieve the basic ECE certificate and ECE diploma in infant and special needs care.

 We also support students in other programs such as nursing, social work and the Education and Skills Training Program.